 Table 7 – T_on / (T_on+T_off) per square kilometre LPWAN-CSS , for typical applications

-We base our derivations on the peculiarity of the LPWAN CSS Systems called “network densification”: a network operator seeing an increasing number of connections will increase the gateways density and this is counterbalancing the global time on air since as a consequence of an increase of gateways the time on air is decreasing (because the devices use a lower spreading factor).
+We base our derivations on the peculiarity of the LPWAN CSS Systems called “network densification”: a network operator seeing an increasing number of connections will increase the gateways density and this is counterbalancing the global time on air since, as a consequence of an increase of gateways, the time on air is decreasing (because the devices use a lower spreading factor).

 As mentioned above the number of channels used to deploy a LPWAN CSS system are usually 9 (8 uplink/downlink and 1 downlink); actually a gateway can demodulate 8 channels.
-The minimum number of channels needed to deploy a LPWAN CSS system is 4 (3 uplink/downlink and 1 downlink); anyway, a single gateway can demodulate 8 channels in parallel.
-The uplink communications are only low power; the downlink can use both low power and high power channels; the network defines channel the power based on the channel frequency (according the regulations).
+The minimum number of channels needed to deploy a LPWAN CSS system is 4 (3 uplink/downlink and 1 downlink).
+The uplink communications are only low power; the downlink can use both low power and high power channels; the network defines the power based on the channel frequency (according the regulations).

-If more than one operator (let’s suppose for simplicity two) is operating in the same geographical area Two situations can arise:
+If more than one operator (let’s suppose for simplicity two) is operating in the same geographical area two situations can arise:

 - (competing networks) 4 out 9 channels are in common (including the high power one in downlink only) between e.g., two networks, the others channels are chosen in a independent way by the two networks;

-- (cooperative networks): all channels are the same between e.g., two networks, roaming between network servers handle the packets to/from different networks.
+- (cooperative networks): all channels are the same between the two networks, roaming between network servers handle the packets to/from different networks: if a packet is received by a network to which it is not pertaining, the packet is forwarded to the network server of the other network.

 For sake of clarity, no exclusivity/protection of any channels is needed; this means no specific frequency planning or specific re-use principles are applied.

-The above mentioned device per square km already includes the traffic of potential multiple networks running in parallel.
+The above mentioned results of Figure 7 and Table 7 already include the traffic of potential multiple networks running in parallel.

 7.2.2 Status of technical parameters